DomizianoScarcelli/computer-science-sapienza-notes/index.md

-Hi, I'm [Domiziano](https://domiziano.netlify.app) and welcome to my notes!
+Hi, I'm [Domiziano](https://domiziano.netlify.app) and welcome to my notes for the Master's Course in Computer Science at University of Rome "La Sapienza".

 >[!Disclaimer]
 >The notes may not be complete or correct, so take them as a reference and not as the only material for your study.